Our leadership team

 Ian holds a bachelor of arts and master’s in science from the University of Manitoba.

-In addition to his executive career, Ian is a Director on the TechNation (formerly Information Technology Association of Canada) Health Board.
+In addition to his executive career, he is an active participant on the Public Sector Chief Information Officer Advisory and Canadian Electricity Association Technology committees.
+Ian is also a Director on the Reh-Fit Centre Board of Directors.
 He is also a former board member of the Manitoba Lung Association.

 Jeffrey W. Betker